What we’re about

 The Life Centre is a part of the BCMB Conference of British Columbia.
 To see our statement of faith please visit our conference website at www.bcmb.org.

-- We call people of all nations to be transformed by the Gospel of Jesus Christ to care, equip and send.
+- We value seeing all people transformed by the good news of Jesus Christ

 To understand who we are and where we are going, we must first understand where we came from.
 In June 2006, Bindu and Trish Sidhu brought six years of college and career ministry at South Abbotsford Church to a close and began to lay the foundation for a new church, under the auspices of the BC Mennonite Brethren Conference of Churches.

 The early days of The Life Centre (TLC) involved asking God for people who shared the Sidhu’s dream of an intentionally intercultural church in Abbotsford.
 Thirty adults, with their sixteen children, responded to the dream.
 A summer and fall of shared meals, probing conversations, and heartfelt worship times resulted in the group forming a consensus around its values, purpose, and vision.
 The Life Centre was born.